andrewcooke/ParserCombinator.jl/README.md

 ```

 Each matcher has some associated types that store state (the matchers
-themselves describe only the *static* grammar; the state describes the
+instances themselves describe only the *static* grammar; the state describes
-associated state during matching and backtracking).
-Two states, `CLEAN` and
+the associated state during matching and backtracking).
+Two states, `CLEAN`
-`DIRTY`, are used globally to indicate that a matcher is uncalled, or has
+and `DIRTY`, are used globally to indicate that a matcher is uncalled, or has
 exhausted all matches, respectively.

+Transitions between these states are made by calling two methods (one for
+evaluating a match, and one for returning a result - see below).
+Functions
-Methods are then associated with combinations of matchers and state.
+for these methods are associated with combinations of matchers and state to
-Transitions between these methods implement a state machine.
+implement the necessary logic.

-These transitions are triggered via `Message` types.
-A method associated with
+These transitions are triggered via `Message` types - one matching each
-a matcher (and state) can return one of the messages and the trampoline will
+method.
+So a method function associated with a matcher (and state) can return
-call the corresponding code for the target.
+one of the messages and the trampoline will call the corresponding code for

-So, for example:
+the target.

+I've tried to be exact, but that sounds horribly opaque.
+In practice, it's
+quite simple.
+For example:

 ```
 function execute(p::Parent, s::ParentState, iter, source)